pyscf/pyscf.github.io/source/user/mcscf.rst

 3) Specifying the number of orbitals in each symmetry group.
-This strategy can occasionally be helpful when the initial guess orbitals are not easily identifiable.
+This strategy is often helpful when the system has a high degree of symmetry, or when there is no physically evident best choise for the active orbitals.

 .. code-block:: python